TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: Implementation and evaluation

 \Paragraph{Dispute game statistics and scaling with $N$.} Fig.~\ref{fig:system-microbenchmark} varies the partition size $N$. \emph{Avg.
 Dispute Rounds}: increasing $N$ reduces rounds from $\sim\!11$ at $N{=}2$ to $\sim\!3$ at $N{\ge}12$. \emph{Avg.
-Dispute Time}: dispute time drops sharply from $N{=}2$ to $N{\approx}6$ and then flattens; the first round dominates latency because it handles the largest subgraph. \emph{On-chain work}: Merkle proof checks (graph and weights) shrink monotonically with $N$ (roughly $2{\times}$–$4{\times}$ reduction between $N{=}2$ and $N{\ge}8$). \emph{Per-round substep latency}: the rightmost panel shows the time for the proposer's partition and the challenger’s selection at dispute round index $i$ within an $N = 4$-way partition; both decay with $i$.
-Boxplot information is collected through eight dispute games across eight different perturbed operators through the model. \emph{Guideline and insight}: $N\!\in\![8,12]$ minimizes wall-clock and on-chain work without creating oversized proofs.
+Dispute Time}: dispute time drops sharply from $N{=}2$ to $N{\approx}6$ and then flattens; the first round dominates latency because it handles the largest subgraph. \emph{Merkle checks}: Merkle proof checks (graph and weights) shrink monotonically with $N$ (roughly $2{\times}$–$4{\times}$ reduction between $N{=}2$ and $N{\ge}8$). \emph{Per-round substep latency}: the rightmost panel shows the time for the proposer's partition and the challenger's selection at dispute round index $i$ within an $N = 4$-way partition; both decay with $i$.
+Boxplot information is collected through eight dispute games across eight different perturbed operators through the model. \emph{Guideline and insight}: $N\!\in\![8,12]$ minimizes wall-clock and coordinator verification work without creating oversized proofs.